 Corrosion: Environments and Industries

 This article provides a discussion on the design, in-process, storage, and in-field problems and their considerations associated with armament corrosion with examples.
 Design considerations include geometry, material selection, assembly, pretreatment, coatings, and working and storage environments.
 In-process corrosion concerns include processing locations, in-process storage of parts, time between processing steps, and quality control of each processing step.
-How, where, and how long armament systems will be stored before they are fielded must be considered.
-The article discusses the analysis of the in-field corrosion of the finish product, including physical environments, repair of corrosion-protective coatings, general corrosion-protection maintenance, and appropriate fixes and procedures that can be implemented by soldiers in-field to stop continued corrosion of armament equipment.
+The article also discusses the analysis of the in-field corrosion of the finished product, including physical environments, repair of corrosion-protective coatings, general corrosion-protection maintenance, and appropriate fixes and procedures that can be implemented by soldiers in-field to stop continued corrosion of armament equipment.